Redrot/redrot.github.io/talks.md

 ---

-**Note:** Only public speaking appearances are llisted.
+**Note:** Only public speaking appearances are listed.
 This list does not include closed-door talks such as reading group presentations or oral examinations.